-Source: Authors’ calculations from Ethiopian Central Statistical Agency (CSA) data.
-The terms of trade for pastoralists is the ratio of livestock price index relative to the grain price index.
+Source: Authors’ calculations from Ethiopian Central Statistical Agency data.

+Notes: TOT = terms-of-trade.
+The TOT index for pastoralists is the ratio of the livestock price index to the grain price index.

 Although this terms-of-trade indicator is not comprehensive enough from a welfare standpoint, it is nevertheless indicative of how livestock’s comparative advantage can vary over time based on national and international price movements.
-In Ethiopia, for example, this comparative advantage has fluctuated substantially in recent years based on cereal price inflation in 2008 and strong growth in livestock prices in 2009 and 2010, before a sharp collapse in the pastoralist terms of trade in 2011 due to the drought as well as grain price inflation across Ethiopia (Figure 2).
+In Ethiopia, for example, this comparative advantage has fluctuated substantially in recent years based on cereal price inflation in 2008 and strong growth in livestock prices in 2009 and 2010, before a sharp collapse in the pastoralist terms of trade in 2011 due to the drought as well as grain price inflation across Ethiopia (Figure 2.2).

-Figure 3.
-Estimates of the number of ASAL people adversely affected by droughts, 1970–2010
+Figure 2.3—Estimates of the number of ASAL people adversely affected by droughts, 1970–2010